Marmeus/Kali-Booster/README.md

 [...]
 ```

-- **massScan_depth.sh**: Based on the output of `massScan.sh`, it makes an Nmap  with default scripts to get more information about each opened port.
+- **massScan_depth.sh**: Based on the output of `massScan.sh`, it makes a Nmap with default scripts to get more information about each opened port.

 ```bash
 kali@kali:~/Documents/Scripts$ ./massScan_depth.sh /tmp/massScan/